stamparm/maltrail/README.md

 cost on top.

 Memory does not grow with cores: the 1.5M-trail store is **68.5 MB**, shared immutably by every worker.
-Building it is the startup cost above — 1.2 s on a laptop CPU, 2.2 s on a Raspberry Pi 5 — and it is paid once per process, not per worker.
+Building it is the startup cost above — 1.2 s on the Ryzen 7 PRO 4750U, 2.2 s on the Raspberry Pi 5 — and it is paid once per process, not per worker.

-**One capture worker by default** — 1.25M packets/s on a Raspberry Pi 5, 1.8M on an eight-core laptop CPU, 3.7M on a Ryzen 9 5900X.
-Even the Pi clears gigabit on one core, which is enough for almost any sensor host.
+**One capture worker by default.** Its packet path handles 8.7 Gbit/s of this mix on a Raspberry Pi 5 and 25.5 Gbit/s on a Ryzen 9 5900X — in both cases more than the host's network interface can deliver, which is why one worker is the default rather than a compromise.
 Extra workers are an explicit opt-in (`CAPTURE_FANOUT`), because the kernel flow-hashes capture while the scan heuristics count per source: of the heuristic alerts one worker raises, 91% survive at 2 sockets, 86% at 4, 65% at 8.
 Exact trail detection is identical at every worker count.
 Scale out when `maltrail_capture_dropped_total` says to, not before.

-<sub>AMD Ryzen 7 PRO 4750U (8 physical cores), heuristics on, real trail set, fastest of three runs.
+<sub>All figures: heuristics enabled, the real 1.5M-row trail set, one capture worker, fastest of
-The ratio has ranged 14–27× across runs and hardware; the per-packet costs above are the ones that bound how much traffic a worker can absorb. **These are software-path figures** — a live NIC adds driver and ring costs, so measure your own hardware and watch `maltrail_capture_dropped_total`.
+three runs.
+The steady-state ratio has ranged 21–37× across the processors above; the per-packet costs are what bound how much traffic one worker can absorb.
 Method, per-protocol breakdown, instruction counts and the profiler output are in [`sensor/docs/REPORT.md`](sensor/docs/REPORT.md).</sub>

 ---